gnanaprakash-ravi/NLP-Projects/chaii - Hindi and Tamil Question Answering/README.md

-# CHAII - Hindia and Tamil Question Answering
+# CHAII - Hindi and Tamil Question Answering

 #### This contains the code for the result obtained using XLM-RoBERTa on chaii dataset.